Jocker666z/2flac/README.md

 Notes:
 * FLAC compression is `--lax -8pl32`.
-* DSF is converted at 24bit/192kHz, for a coherent final file size.
+* DSF is converted at 32bit/192kHz, for a coherent final file size.
 * Converted tags are according with musicbrainz (as far as possible) (https://picard-docs.musicbrainz.org/en/appendices/tag_mapping.html).
+* `--cd` option is destructive.
+* sox is used of resample with `--cd` option.